jesseadams/pacman/README.md

 `pacman_packages`
 -----------------

-Use the `pacman_packages` resource to install or remote multiple pacman packages at once.
+Use the `pacman_packages` resource to install or remove multiple pacman packages at once.

 ### Actions: